 The increasing number of tourists promote a happy atmosphere.
 At the same time, we have to deal with overcrowded places, long lines, headaches when parking cars (in case you rent a car).

 The main problem to me is the heat, especially in July and August.
-The real feel easily exceeds 40 degrees Celsius / 104 degrees Fahrenheit.
-Besides, we don’t see rain in this period.
-The extremely dry climate is uncomfortable.
+The real feel easily reaches 40 degrees Celsius / 104 degrees Fahrenheit.

-Many people are not uncomfortable with this.
+Many people don’t feel uncomfortable with all of this.
 What about you?

 • 21st September to 21st December